rackerlabs/rackspace-howto-dev/content/rackconnect/multiple-ssl-certificates-on-a-single-rackconnected-cloud-server-pat.md

 distinguish which site the encrypted traffic was destined for based on the unique port number).

-For assistance with setting up PAT on your network device, contact your Dedicated Support team .
+If you need help setting up PAT on your network device, contact your Dedicated Support team.